Enrolling in subjects

 Less than a full-time study load may affect your course duration and currency of knowledge when you graduate, Centrelink payments, travel concession, scholarship, and student visa requirements (international students only).

-How to enrol in subjects and build your timetable
+How to enrol in subjects

 - Summer (optional)